teja-kollimarla/ai-engineering-hub-mini/train-yolo26-object-detection/README.md

 uv sync
 ```

-Select above python virtual environment as kernel in the notebook.
+Select the above python virtual environment as kernel in the notebook.

 **Run the notebook**: